 - No-one likes surprises!
 If something is going to change, inform those affected in a clear and calm way as early as possible to allow for the change to be accommodated.

 - Be mindful of the needs of others and actively seek to change your approach to accommodate any additional support which a co-worker or employee may have.

 - If someone becomes overwhelmed or agitated, speak to them in quieter moments about ways in which that person copes and how you can help.
-One person may prefer some time alone whilst another may appreciate a supportive or soothing approach from someone they usually feel at ease.
+One person may prefer some time alone whilst another may appreciate a supportive or soothing approach from someone they usually feel at ease with.

-- Ensure people take the breaks they are entitled providing a rest from ongoing interactions if needed.
-For a person on the Autism spectrum, this ‘down-time’ may be particularly beneficial to help them cope with the stresses that social interactions may bring.
+- Ensure people take the breaks they are entitled to providing a rest from ongoing interactions if needed.
+For an autistic person, this ‘down-time’ may be particularly beneficial to help them cope with the stresses that social interactions may bring.

-- Don’t take offence if a person with Autism or Aspergers is unwittingly rude or inappropriate as social situations can be exceptionally challenging for some.
+- Don’t take offence if an autistic person is unwittingly rude or inappropriate as social situations can be exceptionally challenging for some.

 - Be adaptable and vigilant.
 We all have preferences at work, but someone with support needs requires that measures are in place and considerations made for them to function and communicate as well as they can in the workplace.

-Again, these suggestions are simply good practice, but may be particularly helpful to someone with Autism Spectrum Disorder or Aspergers Syndrome.
+Again, these suggestions are simply good practice, but may be particularly helpful to someone who is autistic.